virada-k/retail-sales-behavior-analysis-instacart/README.md

 **4. Customer Segmentation (R):** Segmented customers based on purchasing behavior using the K-means clustering algorithm.

-**5. Market Basket Analysis (R):** Identified product associations and frequent itemsets using the Apriori Algorithm to incress the cross-selling opportunities.
+**5. Market Basket Analysis (R):** Identified product associations and frequent itemsets using the Apriori Algorithm to increase the cross-selling opportunities.

 **6. Predictive Modeling (Python):** ฺBuilt a Logistic Regression model to predict the probability that customers will reorder products.

-**7. Strategy Recommendation:** Summarise the analysis results into actionable 'Target Lists' to support the Marketing team’s precision targeting.
+**7. Strategy Recommendation:** Summarize the analysis results into actionable 'Target Lists' to support the Marketing team’s precision targeting.

 **8. Interactive Dashboard & Storytelling (Tableau):** Designed a comprehensive dashboard to visualize key performance indicators (KPIs), customer trends, and predictive insights, enabling data-driven business decisions.